AU-BCE-EE/Larsen-2025-Masterthesis-DFCs/README.md

 # Repository Overview
-Data and files concerning NH3 emission mitigation via acidification during slurry applicaton, meassured using dynamic flux chambers (DFCs) connected with cavity ring-down spectroscopy (CRDS)
+Data and files concerning NH3 emission mitigation via acidification during slurry applicaton, meassured using dynamic flux chambers (DFCs) connected with cavity ring-down spectroscopy (CRDS).
-And modelling of the related to the same experiment SOP's and general calculations related to the project has also been uploaded Related to the maintainers master thesis under Johanna Pedersen Project time is 2025-08-25 to 2026-06-03
+And modelling of the related to the same experiment.
+SOP's and general calculations related to the project has also been uploaded.
+Related to the maintainers master thesis under Johanna Pedersen.
+Project time is/was 2025-08-25 to 2026-06-03.

 # Maintainer
 Mikael Loevig Larsen